lillanes/dotfiles/README.md

 Depends on the `PYTHONSTARTUP` environment variable, which needs to be set to `"$XDG_CONFIG_HOME/python/startup.py"`.
 This is currently set in `profile`.

+## Tmux

+Changes command prefix to avoid conflicts with vim, and sets up cosmetic and simple usage preferences.

 ## Vim